What is Miller Heiman Strategic Selling? The Sales Strategy For Enterprise Sales

 The win-win principle means that with every deal the rep closes, everyone emerges as a winner.
 This is a key aspect of Miller and Heiman’s Strategic Selling framework, and it’s the final step to close (and retain) high-value deals.

-In Strategic Selling, this is called win-result: assess your prospect's wins and the results it’ll bring them.
+In Strategic Selling, this is called win-result: assess your target account's wins and the results it’ll bring them.

 When you align with your prospect’s needs and wants in this way, you get win-results all around.